orxshi/Guideline/pages/onlineres.md

 Student email address is a free service provided by GAU.
 Your student email address will be used to contact you whenever needed.
 In addition, you will use your student email address to access online resources.

 Visit [Student services](https://www.gau.edu.tr/en/services/student-mail-information).
 Enter your surname with uppercase letters and student number and click send button.
 You will be provided with your student email address and password.
-In case of a problem, visit first floor of Smart Science building to get your student email address.
+In case of a problem, visit first floor of *Smart Health* building to get your student email address.

 Visit [e-learning](https://elearning.gau.edu.tr/).
 Click **Log in** in the upper right corner.
 Use student email address and password to log in.